 This is a post-comprehensive exam, pre-candidacy milestone.
 The prospectus must be successfully defended before officially advancing to doctoral candidacy in the Graduate School.
-The prospectus defense must physically take place with the full 5-person dissertation committee.
-One member (not the supervisor or, if applicable, co-supervisor) may be absent if s/he reads and approves the prospectus prior to the dissertation defense.
+The prospectus defense must physically take place with the full dissertation committee.
+With Graduate Adviser approval, one member (not the supervisor or, if applicable, co-supervisor) may be excused if s/he reads and approves the prospectus prior to the dissertation defense.
 Up to 2 members may attend electronically.
 The MES Graduate Office will maintain the approved version of the prospectus in the student's file.

 Formats vary widely depending on the field and project; therefore, please consult with your supervisor concerning specific content and formatting.
 Some supervisors/committees will request a 10-20 page document, others will ask that the document not exceed 3,000 words (for text/footnotes/schedule, not bibliography).
 It should include a title page listing the name of the members of the dissertation committee, specifying the supervisor.
 It should conform (as later also the dissertation) to the standards in scholarly writing within the field in terms of style, including, for example: transliteration, transcription, translation of languages, and the form of footnotes, references, and bibliographies.

 - The nature of the problem that the student intends to study, outlining the basic parameters of the project;

 - The importance to the overall field of study in which the student is working;

 - Theoretical-methodological-disciplinary approach to the project;